amikami102/amikami102.github.io/_posts/2019-04-10-weather_data_task1-1.md

 ---
 layout: post
-title: "Collecting weather data using `rnoaa`, Task 1.1."
+title: "Collecting weather data using `rnoaa` package, Part I"
 description: Tutorial post on how to collect historical weather data using R package, 'rnoaa'.
 tags: R weather_data rnoaa
 ---

-As stated in the introductory post, we want daily precipitation and highest temperature recorded by weather stations in the United States for a 7-day interval in the year 2006, specifically from November 1st to Novebmer 7th, 2006.
+As stated in the introductory post, we want the daily total precipitation level recorded by weather stations in the United States for a 7-day interval in the year 2006, specifically from November 1st to Novebmer 7th, 2006.

 There is a public database published by National Oceanic Atmospheric Administration (NOAA) called Global Historical Climate Network Daily (GHCN-Daily).
 Here is the opening paragraph of the description from the [official website](https://www.ncdc.noaa.gov/ghcn-daily-description):